zhiwenh/delib/README.md

     * [.unlockAccount(index, password, timeLength)](#Ethereum+unlockAccount) ⇒ <code>boolean</code>

+<a name="Ethereum+web3"></a>
+#### delib.eth.web3
+The Web3 object being used as the current provider.

+<a name="Ethereum+web3RPC"></a>
+#### delib.eth.web3RPC
+The Web3 object used for RPC connections.
+Will first need to initialize a RPC connection with `delib.eth.init()`.

+<a name="Ethereum+web3IPC"></a>
+#### delib.eth.web3IPC
+The Web3 object used for IPC connections.
+Will first need to initialize an IPC connection with `delib.eth.initIPC()`.
+This object will allow you to perform Web3 personal and admin tasks.

 <a name="Ethereum+contracts+paths"></a>
 #### delib.eth.contracts.paths
-An object that contains the paths to the solidity contracts, built contracts, and contract addresses.
+An object that contains the paths to the Solidity contracts, built contracts, and contract addresses.
 If using delib in a project these paths will be relative to your project root, otherwise they will be relative to your scripts.
 Assign paths to this object if you don't want to create a project or if you want to customize the paths.

 ```
 delib.eth.contracts.paths = {